Agent Trust Map

 Sub-Agent Tracking

-When an AI client spawns sub-agents (e.g. Claude Code's Task tool), they share the same MCP connection.
-SolonGate can still track each sub-agent individually using the MCP _meta field or HTTP headers.
+When an AI client spawns sub-agents (e.g. Claude Code's Task tool), they share the same connection.
+SolonGate can still track each sub-agent individually using the _meta field or HTTP headers.

 Include sub-agent identity in the _meta field of each tools/call request: